<style>

 :::danger

-:warning::warning::warning: **Warning: It is strongly recommended that you wait for the stack to be covered in lecture before you move on to Part 2.** We will let you know once we have covered enough material to begin this part.
+:warning::warning::warning: **Warning: before moving onto this part, it is strongly recommended that you wait until we cover the stack in lecture.** We will let you know once we have covered enough material to begin Part 2.

 :::